How to write a standout senior caregiver resume

 Begin with a professional caregiver summary

-List your name and contact information – including an e-mail address – at the top of your resume.
+List your name and contact information — including an email address — at the top of your resume.
 Directly beneath your personal information, include a Professional Summary, which is a special section that highlights your qualifications as a caregiver.
 This section is essential because people who review resumes often only glance at each one for a few seconds to decide whether or not a candidate will be a good fit for the position.
-You’ll be more likely to land a job interview with a strong professional caregiver summary.
+You’ll be more likely to land a job interview with a strong professional caregiver summary at the top.

 “They should have a two-sentence paragraph, and in it, they should say the most important things that they want the hiring manager to know,” says Sharon Stern, an ACC-certified career coach based in the New York metropolitan area.
 “Say something like: ‘Energetic licensed nurse with experience working with the elderly,’ and anything else they feel is really important.
 If they’re fluent in Spanish or French, if they have CPR certification, it should go there.”